Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Conclusion

 \section{Conclusion}

 We presented \gdo, a goal-driven data optimization framework for multimodal instruction tuning.
-Under one fixed Qwen3-VL-8B-Instruct train/eval contract, \gdo reaches the fixed \uni reference with far fewer samples and delivers stronger performance on \mvb, \vmm, \mlvu, and \lvb.
+Under one fixed Qwen3-VL-8B-Instruct train/eval contract, \gdo reaches the fixed \uni reference with far fewer samples and delivers higher benchmark accuracy on \mvb, \vmm, \mlvu, and \lvb.
 The released profiles further show that different allocation goals induce distinct efficiency-capability trade-offs.

+The broader implication is that multimodal SFT data should be treated as an allocation problem, not only as a scaling problem.
+Sample descriptors, shared scoring, and goal-specific feasibility controls provide a practical way to expose this allocation choice while keeping the rest of the training stack fixed.
+The main boundary is also clear from the results.
+Data optimization is most effective when the candidate pool contains supervision aligned with the target capability, and native ultra-long-video pools remain an important direction for benchmarks such as \lvb.